 The debit and credit amounts will come out to be the same due to the proration and accounting done by the city.
 Therefore shareholders or property owners will not have to pay additional money to the co-op once the tax abatement assessment has been processed and applied.

-Many people think that something fishy may be going on and that what’s happening is not legal.
+Many think that something fishy may be happening and that what’s happening is not legal.
 But in the case of co-op tax abatement assessments in NYC, they are perfectly legal and are becoming more common these days.

 Co-op developments within the city can struggle to stay financially afloat.
 And these tax abatement assessments help them pay their bills and costs without going under.
 So yes, they are legal and often even encouraged within NYC.

-Qualifying for a co-op tax abatement in NYC is not easy, and not all buildings (even co-ops) will qualify.
+Qualifying for a co-op tax abatement in NYC is complex, and not all buildings (even co-ops) will qualify.
 The property must meet the requirements before a building can qualify for the tax abatement.
 We will go over a summarized version of the conditions quickly here.
-You can check out the NYC Department of Finance for the complete list of precisely what’s required to qualify.
+You can check out the NYC Department of Finance for the complete list of what’s required to qualify.

-Again, be sure to check with the NYC Department of Finance to confirm whether or not you and your building qualify for the tax savings.
+Again, check with the NYC Department of Finance to confirm whether or not you and your building qualify for the tax savings.

 Condos in NYC do not get to take advantage of the same tax abatement assessments that co-op developments have access to.
-This all comes down to how ownership of condos is different from co-ops.
-New York views the different development types when it comes to taxes and finances.
+This all comes down to how ownership of condos differs from co-ops and New York views the different development types regarding taxes and finances.

 In a building full of condos, the individual condo unit owners themselves receive the tax abatement on their quarterly property tax bills.
 This prevents the condo board from using the tax abatement assessment because of their relative lack of power regarding tax advantages.